Visit Azul.com Support

 Usage

 The Azul Platform Prime repository supports numerous versions of OpenJDK-based Java SE JDKs.
 To run a container of your choice, add the Java version suffix you wish to pull.
-For example, to pull the Ubuntu image with JDK 21, run:
+For example, to pull the image with JDK 21, run one of the following depending on the system you want it to be based on:

 Run Java apps